 This depends on the electricity provider.
 In our research, some providers allow you to register for an electricity contract without a Swedish personal identity number, but you will need to contact them via phone or chat to provide the necessary details.
 Generally, however, a Swedish personal identity number is required to register for an electricity contract.

 Most energy companies in Sweden ask for a Swedish Personal Number and Mobile BankID to sign up online.
-However, as we mentioned earlier, some providers might let you sign up without a Swedish Personal Number, but you'll need to call them to discuss your situation and see what options are available.
+However, as we mentioned earlier, some providers might let you sign up without a Swedish Personal Number, but you'll likely need to chat with them or call them to discuss your situation and see what options are available.
 In the table below, we’ve listed the typical requirements for signing up online with some of the most popular electricity providers in Sweden.

 Compare Electricity CompaniesSettled.se is a free, independently operated information and comparison site dedicated to providing foreigners in Sweden with a transparent overview of various electricity companies, electricity plans as well as how the electricity market in Sweden.